 Hi, have I got a treat for you today – Extreme Chocolate Cookies.
-Ooh if you love cookies and need a chocolate fix then these babies are definitely for you!
+Also if you love cookies and need a chocolate fix then these babies are definitely for you!

 I know that I’ve said it before, but baking or cooking for others, especially my family, is one of the ways I like to show my love for them.
-Chocolate is not my go-to favourite Cookie, I favour nutty, fruity, oat cookies, BUT, I obviously had to try one of these and they are my favourite chocolate cookies to date!
+While chocolate is not my go-to favourite Cookie.
+Since I favour nutty, fruity, oat cookies.
+Yet I obviously had to try one of these and they are my favourite chocolate cookies to date!

 Recipe : Makes 18 Extreme Chocolate Cookies